BREAKING

 Pleaser, with perfectionistic traits.
 This means, you learned

-how to behave and respond in childhood, to get the kind of attention
+how to act and respond perfectly in childhood, to get the kind of

-you needed, to feel okay or good about yourself--and this became
+attention you needed, in order to feel okay or good about yourself--and

-personality facets you had to discard early in life, to gain acceptance
+facets you had to discard early in life, to gain

-or approval.
-Carl Jung (noted psychiatrist) referred to these natural
+acceptance or approval.
+Carl Jung (noted psychiatrist) referred

-aspects in all humans, as The Shadow.
-These are instinctual/animalistic
+to these natural and darker aspects in all humans, as The Shadow

 Quite

-simply, this Shadow houses your darker facets and feelings,
+simply, this Shadow part of us houses our darker facets

-like envy, rage, jealousy, sadness, etc., that you've been unable/unwilling
+and feelings, like envy, rage, hatred, jealousy, sadness, etc.,

 if you cannot allow yourself any vulnerability, you may be drawn

-to someone with larcenous traits, like the Witch.
-If you've been
+to someone with larcenous traits, like the BPD Witch.
+If you've

-taught to be humble and self-effacing, the Queen's imperious nature
+been taught to be humble and self-effacing, the BPD Queen's imperious

-would fascinate you.
-Your open, gregarious personality could be
+nature would fascinate you.
+Your open, gregarious personality could

 WHEN